Snap Trap Evolution

 ... in the common ancestor

-of Aldrovanda and Dionaea.....We are not saying that the snap trap
+of Aldrovanda and Dionaea.....I am not saying that these two snap trap

 strive to unlock the mystery and wonder of these "most wonderful plants in the

 Last update : 2017-Nov-05 ------------------ Observations of the trap

 Molecular phylogenetics strongly points to a common origin of the two snap traps (Aldrovanda & Dionaea).

 means that the snap trap mechanism evolved only once -- therefore, the basic